 Although well-known locally, primarily for his performances for youngsters, Hall spends nearly half the year on tour, having reunited with Guthrie and his large family of musicians in 2007.

 After only two years learning percussion, Hall was hired when he was 13 to perform in the pit band at the Berkshire Playhouse in Stockbridge for a production of Kurt Weill's "Threepenny Opera."
-He stayed for five years, performing in several musicals each summer, and along the way he met David Grover, who also became a fixture on the Berkshire music
+He stayed for five years, performing in several musicals each summer, and along the way he met David Grover, who also became a fixture on the Berkshire music scene.

 "I was always a frustrated actor," Hall acknowledged.
 "I love to overact and perform, so it was fun translating that into entertaining kids, because I love to see them smile."